Albert Strange

 Albert Strange (1855–1917) was an English artist and yacht designer.
 He was the headmaster of the Scarborough School of Art.
 With George Holmes, he was a mainstay of the Humber Yawl Club which developed the use of sailing canoes with a yawl rig.

-Early life and education
+Life and career

-Albert Strange was born in 1855, growing up in Gravesend where he learned to sail with a fisherman who helped him convert a peter boat for cruising around the Thames Estuary.
+Albert Strange was born on 29 June 1855, growing up in Gravesend where he learned to sail with a fisherman who helped him convert a peter boat for cruising around the Thames Estuary.
 He studied art at the Slade School of Fine Art and the Leicester College of Arts and Crafts, completing his education in 1878.
 He then taught art in Liverpool for three years, where he married.

-Circa 1882, Strange took a job as the headmaster of the new Scarborough School of Art — a position which he held for 35 years until his death.
+Circa 1882, Strange took a job as the headmaster of the new Scarborough School of Art — a position which he held for 35 years until his death on 11 July 1917.
 He exhibited at the Royal Academy, from 1882 to 1897.